IGM-202-2225/project-2-jgd6426/README.md

 ## Make it Your Own

-- Made my own butterfly and bee sprite images, made my own flower cursor sprite, added background music, and background image
+- Made the butterfly and bee sprite images, made the flower cursor sprite, added background music, and background image

 ## Known Issues